soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "name" : "John Smith",
 }) %>
 ```
-soa.cm.imageAvatarWithTag
+soa.cm.imageAvatarWithTag<br/>
-•   `imageAvatarWithTag` is an avatar image with a name underneath
+* `imageAvatarWithTag` is an avatar image with a name underneath
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.imageAvatarWithTag({
 "url": "/images/profile.png"
     "name" : "John Smith",
 }) %>
 ```
-soa.cm.imageButton
+soa.cm.imageButton<br/>
-•   `imageButton` is a button that looks like an image, normally used when the image is pulled from the database
+* `imageButton` is a button that looks like an image, normally used when the image is pulled from the database
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.imageButton({
 "name": "Will not appear",